Jörg Schmidt-Reitwein: Career as a cinematographer

 Schmidt-Reitwein had worked in the Ludwigsburg Film Academy and the Film Academy of the University of the Philippines in Manila as a Lecturer.

-He also works for TV, shooting commercials for Nike, DHL, MasterCard, Swiss Com and Mercedes-Benz.
+He also worked for TV, shooting commercials for Nike, DHL, MasterCard, Swiss Com and Mercedes-Benz.

 Personal life

-Schmidt-Reitwein is the father of five children.
+Schmidt-Reitwein was the father of five children.
 From his first marriage with Erika Kaul he is the father to his oldest daughter Iris Maria (b.
 1966), from his second marriage with Susanne Rupprecht to son Tobias and daughters Lara and Lisa.
 Together with his third wife he has raised his youngest daughter Ana.

-He lives on a farm in Lower Bavaria.